Threat-Conductor/gameboy-unblocked/README.md

-gameboy emulatr by Grant Galitz updated by me
+gameboy emulator by Grant Galitz updated by me